How To Calculate Equity in Poker

 Your combined open-ended straight draw and flush draw actually gives you more equity than your opponents.
 At this point, you are a 55% favorite to win the hand.
 Player 2 is at 28% and Player 1 is at 17%.

-Let's say the turn is a brick for all three players – the 3 of diamonds.
+Let's say the turn is a brick for all three players – a nothing card like the 3 of diamonds.
 Your equity – the chance you will win the hand – has dropped to 36 percent.
 Player 1, with the pocket queens, is now at 55%, and Player 2 is at 9 percent.

-Let's say Player 1 leads out with a bet of 6,000 and Player 2 folds.
+Let's say Player 1 leads out with a bet of 9,000, into a pot of 7,500, and Player 2 folds.
 What do you do?
-Equity dictates you fold, because now you are only a 1 in 3 chance to win the hand, and if you continually play those kinds of odds, you will be a losing player.
+Equity dictates you fold, because now you are a 2 to 1 underdog to win the hand, and with having to pay 9,000 to win 16,500, the pot is not offering you 2 to 1 odds.

 But there are other factors that could lead you to make the call.
 How big is your stack?
 If you're in a tournament, how close are you to the money, or to the final table?
 If you fold, how many chips will you have left?